Hemolytic Anemia from Footstrikes – A Runner’s Perspective

 - Parasitic hemolysis from Plasmodium and malaria

-- Medication drug-induced hemolysis some examples include acetaminophen (Tylenol), penicillin (Pen VK), ampicillin, methicillin, chlorpromazine (Thorazine), ibuprofen (Motrin), interferon alpha, procainamide, quinine, and rifampin (Rifadin)
+- Medication drug-induced hemolysis.
+Some examples of medicine that can induce this include acetaminophen (Tylenol), penicillin (Pen VK), ampicillin, methicillin, chlorpromazine (Thorazine), ibuprofen (Motrin), interferon alpha, procainamide, quinine, and rifampin (Rifadin)

 - Mechanical trauma destruction hemolysis